 -Counter-claim.
 Argue against your claim above.
 “However, it is possible to come to different conclusions using different systems of mathematics.”

 -Example.
-An example that supports your counter claim.
-“There are different It is not possible to demonstrate that the interior angles of a triangle equal 180 degrees in Euclidian space, this cannot be proven within other systems, such as spherical geometry or hyperbolic geometry.”
+Provide an example that supports your counter claim.
+“It is not possible to demonstrate that the interior angles of a triangle equal 180 degrees in Euclidian space, this cannot be proven within other systems, such as spherical geometry or hyperbolic geometry.”

 Obviously there is a lot more depth that we can go into about what makes a really great TOK essay, but this structure will get you started.
 And we can meet and talk about your essay, if you'd like.